hassanhibbert/validate-manager/README.md

 ```

 #### .destroy()
-The `destroy` method would be useful for single page applications where the events would need to destroyed when it's not needed.
+The `destroy` method would be useful for single page applications when the events would need to be cleaned up during the destroy phase of the app.

-Function signature: `.destroy()`

-#### Example
+##### Example
 ```html
 <form name="myform">
   <input type="text" name="fullname" data-vm-required="true">